Blackjack Switch

 Side Bets in Blackjack Switch

 Keep in mind these are propositional bets that have absolutely no impact on the odds of winning your original two hands.
 The chips for the side bets are posted in the small betting circle between your two main betting boxes.
-It is easy to spot since it blatantly reads Super Match.
+It is easy to spot since it clearly reads Super Match.

 House Edge and Variance in Blackjack Switch